When does your waterlily need dividing?

 - Cut out congested rhizomes or 'crossed over rhizomes' or remove some if too many growing points are close together.

 - Repot the pieces into new baskets.
-See our method in Tips and Advice.
+See our method in the video on the page in Tips and Advice.

-- Space each basket out around the pond to give better water coverage.
+- Space each new basket out around the pond to give better water coverage.

-It may be easier to leave the basket in place and thin out or 'prune' the rhizome growth using a sharp knife:
+With a large, older water lily it may be easier to leave the basket in place and split out or 'prune' the rhizome growth using a sharp knife:

 - A waterlily is a hungry plant.
 Its roots will have grown through the mesh basket and across the base of the pond searching for nutrients.